galantelab/fredy/README.md

 ------------ | -------------
 -p | Project name
 -a | Absolute path where Freddie was installed
+-m | File name of the model of RNASamba
+-d | Path to the protein sequences

 ### Pfam
 Freddie uses this subcommand to compare the protein domains between the identified chimeric transcripts and the transcripts most similar to this one in the host gene.
 Through the HMmer tool and individual scripts in Python it is possible to characterize and compare the domains of both transcripts and characterize them between: Loss (total or partial), gain or maintenance of domains.